Lesson Plan: Fiber Optic Skills Lab, Introduction and OverviewOnline Self- Study Program

 What You Will Learn In This Basic Self-Study Program:

 Reference Materials Available For This Course (see below)

 Equipment You Will Need For This Program For "Hands-On" Exercises

-These guidelines are strictly the opinion of the FOA provided for educational purposes and the reader is expected to use them as a basis for learning.
+This course is provided for educational purposes and the reader is expected to use it as a basis for learning on their own.
+These guidelines are strictly the opinion of the FOA advisors responsible for its content.
 The FOA assumes no liability for the use of any of this material.

-The FOA uses KSAs - knowledge, skills and abilities - to set a standard for what a fiber optic worker needs to know and what skills and abilities they must have to work effectively in fiber optics.
+The FOA uses KSAs - knowledge, skills and abilities - to set the standards for what a technician needs to know and what skills and abilities they must have to work effectively in fiber optics.
 Knowledge is acquired from classroom instruction or self-study using available reference materials like textbooks, websites, videos, etc. Fiber U offers the Basic Fiber Optics online self-study program to allow self-motivated workers to gain that knowledge.
 Once you have gained the knowledge you need, how do you gain the skills required?
 On-the-job-training (OJT) is a common way of learning those skills, as is getting trained in a school with hands-on labs or from manufacturers who tech how their products are to be used.

-But can those skills also be developed by an individual practicing on their own?
+But many ask "Can those skills also be developed by an individual practicing on their own?"
 Certainly!
-Many of us in the business learned that way.
+Many of us in the business learned (and continue to learn) that way.
 Sometimes it is referred to as "learning by experience" or "learning the hard way" because it takes lots of practice and enough knowledge to understand what you do wrong so you can correct your mistakes.
 But do not underestimate the time needed or the frustration you will encounter.
 Just like learning a sport or a hobby, you will need to learn what needs to be done, get the right equipment and practice, practice, practice!